 - Pets at Home

 Shopping online will provide you with way more options compared to shops, although you will find good pet safety chairs at Pets at Home and other pet stores.
-The most important thing to remember is you are purchasing a pet car chair for the safety of your pooch, not because you like the colour or style so always check whether it complies with regulations and it is advisable to read some online reviews and look around before buying.
+The most important thing to remember is you are purchasing for the safety of your pooch, not because you like the colour or style so always check whether it complies with regulations and it is advisable to read some online reviews and look around before buying.

-Tips for travelling with dogs
+Tips for travelling With Fido!

 q: where should your dog be seated in the car?